lmcconnell1665/StockTrader/README.md

 ### Clear command
 Run `python stonk.py clear` from a terminal with your directory in `/StockTrader`.
 You will be asked to enter a `ticker` for the stock you want to clear.
-Once you see `DONE deleting` the stocks historical information has been saved to the DynamoDB table.
+Once you see `DONE deleting` the stocks historical information has been removed from the DynamoDB table.